socialpoint-labs/unity-yaml-parser/README.md

 PyYAML's Dumper class, can be used directly with PyYAML to customise dumping.

 ## Considerations ##

-**unityparser** converts _every_ scalar value in the YAML to _string_ when loading the data for safety purposes.
-Any key from the mappings in the YAML included.

-You have to make sure to convert every modified/added value(or _dict_ key) in the loaded data object back to _string_ before dumping the document.
-Otherwise the written YAML will contain ugly tags.

 Text scalars which are single or double quoted that span multiple lines are not being dumped exactly as Unity does.
 There's a difference in the maximum length allowed per line and the logic to wrap them.